UrbsLab/AutoMLPipe-BC/README.md

 | --queue | specify name of parallel computing queue (uses our research groups queue by default) | i2c2_normal |
 | --res-mem | reserved memory for the job (in Gigabytes) | 4 |
 | --max-mem | maximum memory before the job is automatically terminated | 15 |

+# Troubleshooting

+## Rerunning a Failed Modeling Job
+If for some reason a ModelJob.py job fails, or must be stopped because it's taking much longer than expected, we have implemented a run parameter (-r) in ModelMain.py allowing the user to only rerun those failed/stopped jobs rather than the entire modeling phase.
+After using -c to confirm that some jobs have not completed, the user can instead use the -r command to search for missing jobs and rerun them.
+Note that a new random seed or a more limited hyperparameter range may be needed for a specific modeling algorithm to resolve job failures or overly long runs (see below).

+## Unending Modeling Jobs
+One known issue is that the Optuna hyperparameter optimization does not have a way to kill a specific hyperparameter trial during optimization.
+The 'timeout' option does not set a global time limit for hyperparameter optimization, i.e. it won't stop a trial in progress once it's started.
+The result is that if a specific hyperparameter combination takes a very long time to run, that job will run indefinitely despite going past the 'timeout' setting.
+There are currently two recommended ways to address this.

+First, try to kill the given job(s) and use the -r command for ModelMain.py.
+When using this command, a different random seed will automatically which can resolve the run completion, but will impact perfect reproducibility of the results.

+Second, go into the code in ModelJob.py and limit the hyperparameter ranges specified (or do this directly in the jupyter notebook if running from there).
+Specifically eliminate possible hyperparameter combinations that might lead the hyperparameter sweep to run for a very long time (i.e. way beyond the 'timeout' parameter).